 D.I.Y.
 Liquid Coconut Oil Mask

-Run the oil through damp strands while you wash your body and shave your legs.
+To apply, run the oil through damp strands while you wash your body and shave your legs.

 D.I.Y.
 Solid Coconut Oil Mask